eXpandFramework/Reactive.XAF/src/Modules/PositionInListview/Readme.md

 For the configured ListViews the `MoveObjectUp` and `MoveObjectDown` actions will be active and they can be used to change the order.
 The module on the background swaps the values of the model configured `PositionMember` on each action execute resulting in a persistent ListView order.

 The ListView sorting happens when a ListView is created on the CollectionSource object.
-In addition ListView sorting and grouping from the UI Editor are disabled.
+For cases that the CollectionSource is not sortable e.g. (non-persistent) sorting is done explicitly.
+In addition ListView sorting and grouping from the UI Editor are disabled and the `PositionMember` modification are not committed explicitly.

 For new Business objects the module will automatically update the configured members as per model configuration as shown: